ImageMagick/Usage-Markdown/distorts/index.md

 What is less noticeable is that a small amount of the left-most edge of the original image is also 'lost' for the same reason.

-As a matter of interest lets also reverse the distortion, by swapping the coordinates of each mapping pair.
+As a matter of interest let's also reverse the distortion, by swapping the coordinates of each mapping pair.
 This lets us see just how much of the image is degraded by the distortion.

 ~~~